Revisiting the Lithium abundance problem in Big-Bang nucleosynthesis: Theoretical calculations

 \section{Theoretical calculations}

 Previously \cite{Mi12}, we modified thirty-five Maxwellian-averaged thermonuclear reaction rates from Caughlan et al. \cite{Fo88} and Smith et al. \cite{Sm93} used in the Kawano/Wagoner BBN code \cite{Wa67,Wa69,Ka92} by the compilations of Angulo et al. \cite{An99} and Descouvemont et al. \cite{An04} which were meant to supersede the earlier compilations and studied its effect on the primordial elemental abundance estimates.
-Subsequently, we used the latest estimates of the baryon-to-photon ratio, the neutron lifetime, and the reaction rate of $^3$He($^4$He,$\gamma$)$^7$Be, which is used directly for calculating the creation of $^7$Li as a result of $\beta^+$ decay \cite{Du17}.
+These rates were latest at that point of time, but there was a limitation in these rates as only some specific experimental values were adopted.
+Although the rate uncertainties were better defined in the Nollett and Burles \cite{No00} compilation than in Smith et al. \cite{Sm93} or Angulo et al. \cite{An99}, but the astrophysical $S$-factors of \cite{No00} were fitted by splines which had little physical justification \cite{An04}.
+Subsequently, we used the latest estimates of the baryon-to-photon ratio, the neutron lifetime, and the reaction rate of $^3$He($^4$He,$\gamma$)$^7$Be, which is used directly for calculating the creation of $^7$Li as a result of decay by electron capture \cite{Du17}.
 In the temperature ranges up to 5$T_9$, we have also used the most recent reaction rates \cite{Du17} for t($^4$He,$\gamma$)$^7$Li and d($^4$He,$\gamma$)$^6$Li.
 In the present work, we have employed new reaction rates for $^3$H(p,$\gamma$)$^4$He, $^6$Li(p,$\gamma$)$^7$Be, $^7$Be(p,$\gamma$)$^8$B, $^{13}$N(p,$\gamma$)$^{14}$O, $^7$Li(n,$\gamma$)$^8$Li and $^{11}$B(n,$\gamma$)$^{12}$B and used the most recent experimentally measured neutron lifetime value of $877.75\pm0.28_{stat}+0.22/-0.16_{syst}$ s \cite{Go21}.
 We also contrasted findings of the current calculations with those of our earlier results \cite{Si19,Mi12} and with other more recent computations \cite{Coc14,Coc15,Cy16}.